The Maestro Blog

 How I reverse-engineered my NordicTrack treadmill

 My treadmill talks Bluetooth, but Home Assistant could not see a thing.
-Turns out older iFit machines ignore the standard fitness protocol and speak their own.
+Turns out plenty of iFit machines ignore the standard fitness protocol and speak their own.
 Here is how I cracked it and got live speed, incline and calories landing in Home Assistant with zero taps.

 Local Tuya control without the cloud